-Where the format of the record is a bound volume:
+Where the format of the record is a bound volume

-- 2.1 The volume shall be compiled in accordance with the guidelines of Turabian, Kate L., Students Guide for Writing College Papers.
-(University of Chicago Press). - 2.2 The title page shall contain the volume title, author's name, degree, and year of submission. - 2.3 All copies of the volume shall be in good quality typescript on one side of the paper only.
-In the main body of the volume one-and-a-half spacing is preferred, but double spacing may be used only for appendices and footnotes. - 2.4 The paper used shall be good quality medium weight opaque white stock and the form of reproduction shall be original typescript, offset printing of high grade dry photocopy. - 2.5 The size of paper shall be I.S.O. paper size A4 (297mm x 210mm) except for illustrative material on which no restriction is placed. - 2.6 The margin on each sheet shall be not less than 40mm on the left-hand side, 20mm on the righthand side, 20mm at the top and 30mm on the bottom. - 2.7 Each copy of the volume shall have an abstract of not more than 400 words bound in immediately after the title page. - 2.8 Beginning with the first page of the Introduction (or Chapter One if there is no separate introduction), pages shall be numbered consecutively, using Arabic numerals. - 2.9 Except with the approval of the supervisor, illustrations, charts, tables etc, shall be bound with the text, immediately after the first reference to them, as right-hand pages with the caption at the bottom or if necessary on the page facing the figure. - 2.10 Diagrams, maps, tables etc., which exceed A4 size shall be either-
+- 2.1 The volume shall be compiled in accordance with the guide-lines of the Postgraduate Unit as written by the Head of the Unit, David Denne - 2.2 The title page shall contain the volume title, author's name, degree, and year of submission. - 2.3 All copies of the volume shall be in good quality typescript on one side of the paper only.
+In the main body of the volume one-and-a-half spacing is preferred, but double spacing may be used only for appendices and footnotes. - 2.4 The paper used shall be good quality medium weight opaque white stock and the form of reproduction shall be original typescript, offset printing of high grade dry photocopy. - 2.5 The size of paper shall be I.S.O. paper size A4 (297mm x 210mm) except for illustrative material on which no restriction is placed. - 2.6 The margin on each sheet shall be not less than 40mm on the left-hand side, 20mm on the righthand side, 20mm at the top and 30mm on the bottom. - 2.7 Each copy of the volume shall have an abstract of not more than 400 words bound in immediately after the title page. - 2.8 Beginning with the first page of the Introduction (or Chapter One if there is no separate introduction), pages shall be numbered consecutively, using Arabic numerals. - 2.9 Except with the approval of the supervisor, illustrations, charts, tablets etc, shall be bound with the text, immediately after the first reference to them, as right-hand pages with the caption at the bottom or if necessary on the page facing the figure.

-- (a) Folded so as to read as a right-hand page when opened. - (b) Clearly referenced in the text, numbered and folded for insertion in a pocket in the back cover of the volume binding. - 2.11 All loose material shall be clearly marked with author's name, the volume title and the degree for which it is submitted. - 2.12 Each copy of the volume submitted shall be bound in boards covered with buchram or similar and embossed on the spine as follows: - (a) 90mm from the bottom and across, the degree and year of submission; - (b) Evenly spaced between the statement in (2.12.b) and the top of the spine, the initials and surname of the author.
-No other lettering or decoration shall appear on the spine; or - (c) Where the spine of the thesis is too thin to support lettering across, the wording shall be written along the spine reading from top to bottom in all cases. - 2.13 The cover of the volume shall be Oxford green and the lettering shall be gold.
+- 2.10 Diagrams, maps, tables etc., which exceed A4 size shall be either- - (i) Folded so as to read as a right-hand page when opened. - (ii) Clearly referenced in the text, numbered and folded for insertion in a pocket in the back cover of the volume binding. - 2.11 All loose material shall be clearly marked with the author's name, the volume title and the degree for which it is submitted. - 2.12 Each copy of the volume submitted shall be bound in boards covered with buchram or similar and embossed on the spine as follows - 2.12.1 90mm from the bottom and across, the degree and year of submission; - 2.12.2 Evenly spaced between the statement in (2.12.1) and the top of the spine, the initials and surname of the author.
+No other lettering or decoration shall appear on the spine; or - 2.12.3 Where the spine of the thesis is too narrow to support lettering across, the wording shall be written along the spine reading from top to bottom in all cases. - 2.13 The cover of the volume shall be Oxford green and the lettering shall be gold.